 Heroin detox centers are equipped and staffed to ensure that patients safely make it through the heroin detox process.
-But the question we hear people ask often is, how long after quitting heroin will it take to feel better, to feel normal again?
+But a question we often hear people ask is, how long after quitting heroin will it take to feel better, to feel normal again?

-The one thing they don’t tell you about quitting heroin is that the detox may be the scariest part, but it’s the beginning.
+The one thing they don’t tell you about quitting heroin is that the detox may be the scariest part, but it’s only the beginning.
 It does take time to get back to normal.
-This is generally accepted at the heroin withdrawal timeliness.
+This is a generally accepted heroin withdrawal timeline.
 These are the levels involved in quitting heroin.
 This is how long it takes to feel normal again.

 The First 3 to 5 Days

 This is the most difficult part physically and something that you have to go through when quitting heroin.
 Your body is aching, you are nauseous, and you are crawling out of your skin.
 Technically, the heroin is out of your system within the first 7 days after you quit.
 That means it will no longer show up on a urine or blood test after the first week.

 This is known as acute heroin withdrawal and is the most intense.
 This is a hurdle that you must go through before you journey to heroin rehab.
 It too shall pass.
 Some of the things involved in the first 3-5 days of heroin withdrawal that will pass are: